awslabs/amazon-neptune-tools/csv-gremlin/README.md

 The help can always be displayed using the `-h` or `--help` command line arguments.
 ```
 $ python csv-gremlin.py -h
-usage: csv-gremlin.py [-h] [-v] [-vb VB] [-eb EB] [-java_dates] [-assume_utc] [-rows ROWS] [-all_errors] [-silent] csvfile
+usage: csv-gremlin.py [-h] [-v] [-vb VB] [-eb EB] [-java_dates] [-assume_utc]
+                      [-rows ROWS] [-all_errors] [-silent] [-escape_dollar]
+                      csvfile

 positional arguments:
   csvfile         The name of the CSV file to process

 optional arguments:
   -h, --help      show this help message and exit
   -v, --version   Display version information
   -vb VB          Set the vertex batch size to use (default 10)
   -eb EB          Set the edge batch size to use (default 10)
   -java_dates     Use Java style "new Date()" instead of "datetime()".
+This
-This option can also be used to force date validation.
+                  option can also be used to force date validation.
-  -assume_utc    If date fields do not contain timezone information, assume they are in UTC.
-By default local time is assumed
+  -assume_utc     If date fields do not contain timezone information, assume
+                  they are in UTC.
+By default local time is assumed otherwise.
-                 otherwise.
                   This option only applies if java_dates is also specified.
   -rows ROWS      Specify the maximum number of rows to process.
+By default
-By default the whole file is processed
+                  the whole file is processed
   -all_errors     Show all errors.
-By default processing stops after any error in the CSV is encountered.
+By default processing stops after any error
+                  in the CSV is encountered.
   -silent         Enable silent mode.
 Only errors are reported.
-No Gremlin is generated.
+No Gremlin is
+                  generated.
+  -escape_dollar  For any dollar signs found convert them to an escaped form
+                  \$.
+This is needed if you are going to load the generated
+                  Gremlin using a Groovy processor such as used by the Gremlin
+                  Console.
+In Groovy strings, the $ sign is used for
+                  interpolation

   ```